Gradient Descent: The Ultimate Optimizer

-In this section we evaluate the hyperoptimizers made possible by our system, exploring in particular the benefits of being able to optimize hyperparameters beyond just step size and of higher-order optimization, as well as whether or not there is a significant computational cost to automatically computing derivatives with respect to hyperparameters.
+In this section we evaluate the hyperoptimizers made possible by our system, exploring in particular the benefits of optimizing hyperparameters beyond just the step size, and of stacking hyperoptimizers to multiple levels.
+Each of these experiments was conducted on a single NVIDIA TITAN Xp GPU.

-\paragraph{Setting} Like authors of previous work~\citet{Maclaurin:2015:GHO:3045118.3045343, DBLP:journals/corr/BaydinCRSW17}, we conducted all of our experiments were conducted on the MNIST dataset~\cite{MNIST} using a neural network with one fully-connected hidden layer of size 128, $\mathit{tanh}$ activations, and a batch size of 300 run for a single epoch.
-We implemented the system in PyTorch and ran experiments on a 2.4~GHz Intel~CPU with 32GB of memory.
-The full source code for each of these experiments is presented in Appendix~\ref{examples_source}.

-\paragraph{Notation} We denote species of hyperoptimizers by their sequence of constituent optimizers with their initial hyperparameters.
-The leftmost item adjusts the parameters of the model whereas the rightmost item has fixed hyperparameters.
-For example, the term ``SGD(0)~/~Adam(0.001, 0.9, 0.999, -8)'' indicates that the weights of the neural network were adjusted by stochastic gradient descent with a step size that, while initially 0, was adjusted by a regular Adam optimizer with hyperparameters $\alpha=0.001, \beta_1=0.9, \beta_2=0.999, \epsilon=10^{-8}$.
-Adam$^\alpha$ denotes an Adam optimizer where only $\alpha$ is optimized as in~\citeauthor{DBLP:journals/corr/BaydinCRSW17}, and the abbreviations Adam(...) and Adam$^\alpha$(...) denote the respective optimizers with the standard hyperparameters \mbox{$(\alpha=0.001, \beta_1=0.9, \beta_2=0.999, \epsilon=10^{-8})$}, which are recommended by~\citet{Adam} and are used by default almost universally across software packages.